hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 A training module for manufacturers on using flame retardants and identification of PBDEs in industrial raw materials (both virgin and recycled) has been developed.
 In addition, the Laboratory Information System Dashboard and PBDE website have been set up, and an XRF Analyzer Spectrometer for PBDE screening has been procured.
-There are plans to conduct technical capacity training on testing for PBDEs for customs officers.
+There were plans to conduct technical capacity training on testing for PBDEs for customs officers.

 Training of Trainers (ToT) for awareness of the dangers of PBDEs, health protection and financial literacy modules for recyclers took place in Cikarang in West Java and Mojokerto in East Java.
-The plastics recycling sector, as the key sector handling PBDE containing plastic waste, now has information about best available techniques (BAT) and best environmental practice (BEP) that have been developed recently.
+The plastics recycling sector, as the key sector handling PBDE containing plastic waste, now has the information about the best available techniques (BAT) and the best environmental practice (BEP) that have been developed recently.
-In addition, draft technical guidelines for reducing unintentional release of PBDEs have been published.
+In addition, a draft of technical guidelines for reducing unintentional release of PBDEs has been published.

-As part of the project, 7 mini depots have been set up or upgraded and their staff trained:
-* in Depok in West Java, focussing on construction of the building
-* in Bandung Municipality in West Java, focussing on building renovation and procurement of equipment for plastic waste processing
-* in Cirebon in West Java, focussing on set up and procurement of equipment
-* in Mojokerto in East Java, focussing on set up and procurement of equipment
-* in Malang Municipality in East Java, focussing on procurement of equipment for plastic and organic waste processing
-* in Malang Regency in East Java, focussing on procurement of equipment for plastic and organic waste processing
-* in Banyuwangi Regency in East Java, focusing on procurement of a drying machine

-These mini depots are designed for safe destruction of PBDE containing plastic waste.
+Seven mini depots designed for safe destruction of PBDE containing plastic waste were set up and staffed with trained workers.
+These are located in West Java (in Depok, Bandung Municipality and Cirebon) and East Java (in Mojokerto, Malang Municipality, Malang Regency and Banyuwangi Regency).
+Depending on the location, the goals included construction of a building, renovation and procurement of equipment (drying machines, plastic and organic waste processing equipment).
-By May 2020, the target of disposing of 1,000 tonnes of PBDE containing plastic waste had been reached.
+The target of disposing of 1,000 tonnes of PBDE containing plastic waste was reached by May 2020.

-**Conclusion:**

-**SDG 1 "No Poverty":**

-**SDG 5 "Gender equality":**
+**Conclusion:** The project was designed to solve the challenge with PBDE containing plastics by destroying existing PBDE containing plastic waste, creating proper regulations on PBDE containing products and guidelines for identification of PBDEs in products, and training customs officers to ensure control over presence on PBDEs in the country.
+The facilities set up for destruction of PBDE containing waste could be used for other waste management operations in the following years.

-**SDG 12 "Responsible consumption and production":**
+**SDG 12 "Responsible consumption and production":** This project engaged manufacturers and recyclers and contributed to the development of the EPR scheme for electronic products, thus fostering responsible production.

-**SDG 15 "Life on land":**
+**SDG 15 "Life on land":** The aim of this project is to protect the environment from contamination with PBDEs.